-- A. Consultant Signature Page for Phase I Reports: This document must be completed, signed by the appropriate parties, and included immediately after the cover of the Phase I Report. - B. Environmental Certification: This document must be completed, signed by the EP and Applicant, and included in Appendix B. - C. Owner Questionnaire & Disclosure Statement: - 1.
-This document must be completed and signed by the owner of record of the proposed development site and must be notarized no earlier than ninety (90) days prior to Application submission.
-Signatures and notarization must be in the spaces provided on the form.
+- A. Consultant Signature Page for Phase I Reports: This document must be completed, signed by the appropriate parties, and included immediately after the cover of the Phase I Report. - B. Environmental Certification: This document must be completed, signed by the EP and Applicant, and included in Appendix B. - C. Owner Questionnaire & Disclosure Statement: - This document must be completed and signed by the owner of record of the proposed development site and must be notarized no earlier than ninety (90) days prior to Application submission.
+Signatures and notarization must be in the spaces provided on the form. - 2.
+The EP must seek out information the owner of record cannot provide and address the information in the Phase I Report.